 Porcelain – Porcelain is yet another high-quality material that we use for fillings.
 Porcelain is used when you need the fillings to have a similar color to that of your teeth.
 Porcelain fillings are almost as costly as gold ones.
 They are also very durable, and they can resist staining so you will not have to worry about stained teeth.
 You must maintain proper oral hygiene, however.

 Composite resin – Composite resin fillings are more like plastic fillings.
 They are also used when you want fillings that will easily blend in with the color of your teeth.
 They are the cheapest option.
 They are quite susceptible to staining, and they tend to start wearing out after a while.

 Silver – Silver fillings are generally strong and are not too expensive.
 They are quite dark in color, though and they will be visible on your teeth.
 They are mainly used on the back teeth.
 Silver fillings are preferred over composite resin fillings because they are durable and quite effective ins strengthening the tooth.

 During the filling procedure, our dentist removes the decay and cleans the tooth.
 If the decay was not deep or severe, the filling would be done on the same day in severe cases of tooth decay where the pulp and the tooth root have been affected.
 Root canal or root scaling procedures will be carried out first.
 You’ll have to wait to heal from these procedures before the fillings are put into the cavity.
-Also, the tooth might require a cap or a crown after the filling if the cavity was too big.
+Also, the tooth might require a cap, dental crown, or CEREC Crowns after the filling if the cavity was too big.